spezialis/eye_drop/README.md

 adb devices
 ```

-### Connect the Android Wear via bluetooth:
+### Connect the Android Wear over Bluetooth:
-Use an Android mobile connected via an USB cable to the computer, run the [Android Wear - Smartwatch](https://play.google.com/store/apps/details?id=com.google.android.wearable.app) app, the watch and the mobile need to be connected using the app.
+Use an Android mobile connected with an USB cable to the computer, run the [Android Wear - Smartwatch](https://play.google.com/store/apps/details?id=com.google.android.wearable.app) app, the watch and the mobile need to be connected using the same app.
 Then run on the Terminal these commands:
 ```
 adb forward tcp:4444 localabstract:/adb-hub
 adb connect 127.0.0.1:4444